TheDaChicken/PortSDR/README.md

 ### Gain Control

-There are two ways to control the gain:
-- `SetGain(int)` which allows you to set the gain of all stages at once.
-- `SetGain(int, std::string_view)` which allows you to freely control gain given a gain stage.
+- `SetGain(double gain, std::string_view stage)` which allows you to freely control gain given a gain stage.

-Depending on the device, there are also different gain modes for `SetGain(int)`
+Depending on the device, there are also different gain modes with different stages.

 For AirSpy Mini/R2 devices gain modes:
 - Linearity